stats-tgeorge/G_GH_Workshop_2024/README.md

 -   Using GitHub to Teach

 ### Workshop Round 2

 30 min, 70% overlap with round 1

--   Introduction into Git commands and terminology
+-   Introduction to Git commands and terminology
--   Create GitHub accounts and general overview
+-   Create GitHub accounts and a general overview
 -   Practice forking a repo, creating a new file, and pull-request *OR*
--   Go to GitHub page of opening talk, fork the repo, fix the mistakes, then pull-request
+-   Go to the GitHub page of opening talk, fork the repo, fix the mistakes, then pull-request
 -   Merge of pull request
     -   Show GitHub desktop, RStudio, and Quarto all working together
 -   Teaching GitHub
 -   Using GitHub to Teach

 ### Resources